 Providence has been granted an articulation agreement with Loma Linda University School of Nursing.
 Students will take prerequisites required for admission to Loma Linda in addition to a number of core and general education courses at Providence (3-4 semesters).
+Some science lab courses will need to be completed at California Baptist University or other approved colleges.
 Students who successfully complete the prerequisites may then apply to transfer to the school of nursing for completion of the program in an additional three years of study.
 A grade point average (GPA) of 3.00 (4.00 scale) for work completed at Providence is required for entrance to the nursing program at Loma Linda.
-Students who wish to begin the pre-nursing program at Providence first semester of their freshman year must meet the pre-requisites for Biology 205 and Chemistry 201 by taking biology and chemistry as lab sciences in high school, by taking Advanced Placement Biology and Advanced Placement Chemistry or by taking basic biology and chemistry courses at the college level prior to enrolling at Providence.
-High school physics and advanced mathematics are also recommended.
+Students who wish to begin the pre-nursing program at Providence should plan their scheduling of coursework carefully, in consultation with their academic advisor.